RickyNJ/NetPretender/README.md

 - [ ] Handle scenario variable has wrong value.
 - [ ] Allowed values per variable instead of per command.
 - [ ] Use configuration values as allowed_value for variables.
+- [ ] Cache built trees, prevent rebuilding of the tree if no change in the config was made.
 - [ ] Scripting support.

 ### 🔧 Other stuff: